kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

   I have an exam to do tomorrow in the PM, and hopefully start studying for an interview coming up.

 - I'm also going to start "Learn C the Hard Way" and "Haskellbook" pretty soon.
 Those are my goals.
   Just to get better in general.
+C, Python and Haskell.
+I'll do interviews in Python, and strengthen my skills in C/C++ and Haskell, until I'm even good enough to do interviews in C++ and Haskell :)

 - And..that's it.